bactensor/collateral-contracts/README.md

 - **Transparent** — the justification URL and content hash are stored on-chain.
 - **Proportional** — reflecting the severity and intent of the violation.

+Whenever possible, validators are encouraged to **automate detection and slashing logic** so that actions are data-driven and reproducible.
+Automation helps ensure miners are treated consistently across validators — and enables **retroactive enforcement** without requiring on-the-spot judgment.

 Slashing is a **last-resort accountability tool**, not a convenience.
 Validators who use it impulsively risk undermining miner trust — and their own reputation.